RandomZ-Spider/Zia-s-BlueStamp-Portfolio/index.md

 |:--:|:--:|:--:|:--:|
 | Item Name | What the item is used for | $Price | <a href="https://www.amazon.com/Arduino-A000066-ARDUINO-UNO-R3/dp/B008GRTSV6/"> Link </a> |
 |:--:|:--:|:--:|:--:|

+# Starter Project

+My Starter Project is the Custom Arduino Project, in which I used a Piezo buzzer to play 4 different sounds by pressing a different button.
+There is also a fifth button that increases the hertz of each base sound by 100 to play new sounds.

+* Arduino Uno

 # Other Resources/Examples
 One of the best parts about Github is that you can view how other people set up their own work.
 Here are some past BSE portfolios that are awesome examples.
 You can view how they set up their portfolio, and you can view their index.md files to understand how they implemented different portfolio components.